Do children receive step-up cost basis if added to a house deed?

 Answer:

-A person will not receive a step-up in its cost basis if the home was given to as a gift during the owner's lifetime.
-If, however, a child inherits a home as a result of a parent's death, the cost basis of the home shall be the home’s value on the parent's date of death.
+A person will not receive a step-up in cost basis if the home is given as a gift during the owner's lifetime.
+However, if a child inherits a home after a parent's death, the cost basis is the home's value on the date of the parent's death.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.